Sift through the never-ending dental care aisle and find the toothbrush that’s right for your smile

 The best toothbrush for your little one is the one they want to use.
 If a manual toothbrush with a picture of Spiderman catches their eye, go for it!

 Just make sure it has soft bristles and the ADA seal of approval.

 If manual brushing is too tricky, some electric toothbrushes come equipped with a speaker so your child can listen to a fun song while they clean their teeth.

 Before they know it, two minutes will have gone by, and you can praise them for a job well done!

 Above all, the best brush for you is the one that helps you stick to your dental care routine consistently.

-With this guide, at the very least, you’ll know what you want to experiment with the next time you go to buy a toothbrush.
+With this Guide to Buying a Toothbrush, at the very least, you’ll know what you want to experiment with the next time you go to buy a toothbrush.